 Her work as a defender of refugees’ rights and a critic of the government, has come with a price, and she feels a more aggressive climate building up in the Hungarian society.

-“Recently I was aggressively harassed in the open street by someone who recognized me from the media.
+“Recently I was badly harassed on the street by someone who recognized me from the media.
 Civil society organizations regularly receive hate mail for speaking out against the dismantling of checks and balances and for protecting those groups who are stigmatised by the government.
 These attacks are not accidental.
 The government’s propaganda seeks to create and fuel this”, she says.

 We have challenged these laws in court because they restrict our freedom of speech and association.

 Despite the difficulties, there is still hope.
-She and her staff share the enthusiasm and conviction, that the work they do is important, and she sees the value of this work throughout the community
+She and her staff share the enthusiasm and conviction that the work they do is important, and she sees the value of this work throughout the society.

 “I have received far more really nice words from strangers on the street, telling me that they appreciate our work defending human rights”, says Márta.